The Suppliants (Euripides): Story

 Aethra, the mother of the Athenian king Theseus, prays before the altar of Demeter and Persephone in Eleusis.
 She is surrounded by women from Argos whose sons died in battle outside the gates of Thebes.
 Because of Creon’s decree, their corpses remain unburied.
 Adrastus, the king of Argos who authorized the expedition, lies weeping on the floor surrounded by the sons of the slain warriors.
 Aethra has sent a messenger to Theseus asking him to come to Eleusis.

 The old women beg Aethra for help, evoking images of their sons’ unburied bodies and appealing to her sympathy as a mother.
 Theseus arrives.
 When he asks his mother what is going on, she directs him to Adrastus who begs him to reclaim the bodies.
 Adrastus explains that he supported the attack on Thebes, against the advice of the seer Amphiaraus, in deference to his sons-in-law, Tydeus and Polynices.
-Theseus observes that he favored courage over discretion.
+Theseus observes that he favoured courage over discretion.
 Admitting his mistakes, Adrastus appeals to Theseus as the ruler of the only city with the integrity and the power to stand up to Thebes.

 After a bit of reflection on the state of mankind, Theseus resolves not to repeat Adrastus’ mistake.
 He tells Adrastus to go away and leave him alone.
 Although Adrastus is ready to concede, the women will not take no for an answer.
 Appealing to principles of common human decency, they beg Aethra to intervene.
 She reminds her son that he has a duty to uphold the ancient laws of Hellas and warns him that his refusal might be interpreted as cowardice.
 Moved by her tears and arguments, Theseus agrees to intervene, but only if the Athenian citizens endorse his decision.
 Confident that the people will support him, he and his mother set out for home, followed by Adrastus and the sons of the slain warriors, while the suppliant women pray that Theseus will prevail.